-Here’s your free stocking pattern to get you started to make your own Christmas crafts.
+Here’s your free pattern to get you started, and you can see how to make your own Christmas stocking here.
 Simply click the button below to print out your free pattern!

 At Bags of Love, we are all about the sentiment and when it comes to the best stockings, you can be sure that personalised stockings come out on top!
 Handmade Christmas stockings are lovely, but are even better when they’re designed and made by your own hands.

-If you want to know how to make Christmas stockings, then you are in luck!
-We have created a little tutorial video, to show you just how to make your own Christmas stockings, which will make the perfect gift for just about anyone (with plenty of space to ensure you can still stuff them with other presents!)
+If you want to know how to make a Christmas stocking, then you are in luck!
+We have created a little tutorial video, to show you just how to make a Christmas stocking, which will make the perfect gift for just about anyone (with plenty of space to ensure you can still stuff them with other presents!)

-Follow our step-by-step guide and make a Christmas stocking, which you can hang proudly year after year.
+Follow our step-by-step guide and see how to make a Christmas stocking, which you can hang proudly year after year.

 Making Christmas Stockings; What You Will Need:

-Here is what you will need to make your own adorable personalised Christmas stocking:
+Here is what you will need when learning how to make your own Christmas stocking:

 - Our DIY Christmas Stocking Pattern

 - A pair of sharp fabric scissors

 - Domestic sewing machine and thread (you can do this with a hand stitch but we recommend using a sewing machine if possible)